 VST2, VST3, AAX, Standalone

-Sugar Bytes plug-ins are available in 32-bit and 64-bit editions for both Windows and macOS.
+Sugar Bytes plug-ins are available in 64-bit editions for both Windows and macOS.

 ”I found myself turning to Artillery more and more often in a conventional music-production context.
 For example, where similar material recurs several times in a project, Artillery makes it child’s play to apply different effects each time and add much-needed variety.”